 Another version of the IsoDoor HD is the IsoDoor HD LF.
 The specs on the HD LF are very similar to the HD, but the change in core design brings a considerable increase in low frequency isolation.

 We strongly recommend alternating the type of door when setting up communicating assemblies.
-Combining the IsoDoor with the IsoDoor HD or combining the IsoDoor HD with the IsoDoor HD LF will help avoid common resonance issues that occur when two similar materials are installed in the same assembly.
+Combining the IsoDoor SD with the IsoDoor HD or combining the IsoDoor HD with the IsoDoor HD LF will help avoid common resonance issues that occur when two similar materials are installed in the same assembly.
 Two IsoDoors can be used in the same communicating assembly with a slight change in core design to avoid these resonance issues.

 - What is included with each IsoDoor?